cmdeao/SocialMovieManagementApplication/README.md

   results.
 - Adjusted various view aspects within the application.
 - Improved security for registration and login process.

+0.4 (2021-07-18)
+- Users can now view and create social posts.
+- users can leave comments on specific posts.
+- Users can send, view, accept, or decline friend requests.
+- Users can view their friends list within their profile.
+- Users can remove friends from their friends list.
+- Users can view their friends posts from the home page.

 ------------------------------------------------------------------

 Copyright 2021 - Cameron Deao Company